Dreckr/Creek/README.md

 server.run();
 ```

-When a RouteServer is instanciated, it stores the address and the port passed.
+When a Creek server is instanciated, it stores the address and the port passed.
 The HttpServer is not created right away,
 though, it is only created when you call run().
-This method returns a Future, which will give a RouteServer when
+This method returns a Future, which will give a Creek server when
 complete.

 Routes